Thanks for subscribing!

 You provide mental health resources and benefits, but how do you know your employees use them and if they are getting better?

-A major roadblock to mental health support in the workplace is a lack of interest in the provided employee assistance programs (EAPs).
-According to Dr. Joe Grasso, PhD, Director of Workforce Mental Health at Lyra, “EAPs are poorly utilized, but HR benefits leaders may not necessarily understand why.”
+A major roadblock to managing employee mental health issues is a lack of interest in the provided employee assistance programs (EAPs).
+According to Joe Grasso, PhD, senior director of workforce mental health at Lyra Health, “EAPs are poorly utilized, but HR benefits leaders may not necessarily understand why.”

 If this is the case at your organization, survey your employees to find out why they aren’t accessing your EAP.
 Possible barriers could include:

-One of the biggest barriers to seeking mental health care, however, is within your control to change: a work culture that stigmatizes mental health challenges.
+One of the biggest barriers to employee mental health, however, is within your control to change: a work culture that stigmatizes mental health challenges.
 If employees feel uncomfortable sharing their mental health struggles, or fear that they’ll be stigmatized or penalized in some way, many who need help won’t seek it.
 How do you create a work culture that welcomes these discussions and supports those who struggle?

-It’s essential to take action to reduce mental health-related stigma and normalize seeking care.
+It’s essential that employers take action to address mental health-related stigma head-on.

 Regular communication from company leaders, managers, and individual contributors can help foster a safe and trusting environment.
 For example, company-wide emails that explain your mental health benefits can reassure employees that mental health is a safe subject to broach at work.
 Host an awareness-raising workshop to help educate your workforce about mental health, or bring it up at a company-wide meeting.
 Remember, silence about this topic breeds shame for those who suffer.